Analysis | John Cornyn’s ugly, transparent attempt to paint Biden as a Manchurian Candidate

 Cornyn’s tweet builds upon a whisper campaign among conservatives that perhaps Biden isn’t actually engaged in doing his job.
 Some have even suggested that Vice President Harris is actually in charge or will be soon — a suggestion that, at its worst, carries real dog-whistles given her status as the first woman and first Black person to hold that job.

 It’s a baseless and ugly bit of innuendo.
-There is no question that the White House — just as the Biden campaign did — has motives beyond good government for keeping a lower profile and keeping Biden on-script.
+There is no question the White House — just as the Biden campaign did — has motives beyond good government for keeping a lower profile and keeping Biden on-script.
 He has for years made a habit of stepping in it with his public comments.
 And the stakes are significantly higher now that he is the leader of the free world.

 But there is no legitimate reason to believe he is not making all the kinds of decisions a president usually makes behind closed doors.
 Biden’s familiarity with the issues is significantly more demonstrated than his predecessor’s was.
 Trump often seemed unaware of basic policies and key legislative initiatives, and he repeatedly contradicted his own officials.
 Despite this, Trump’s involvement in making key decisions was never questioned by Republicans like Cornyn.